〰️ Touching, richly evocative. A remarkable debut novel - Patrick Gale

-My debut novel, This, my second life, will be published by Hutchinson Heinemann in January 2026.
+My debut novel, This, my second life, is out now, published by Hutchinson Heinemann .

-It is based on my own experience of having a cardiac arrest and sustaining a life-changing brain injury.
-The novel is set on the coast between St Ives and Zennor in Cornwall, an area that is woven all through my life.
+he novel came from my own experience of having a cardiac arrest and sustaining a life-changing brain injury.
+It is set on the coast between St Ives and Zennor in Cornwall, an area that is woven all through my life.
 My parents had a small house in St Ives until my mother died in 2017, where she worked and we spent endless holidays on the beach and walking the coastal paths.
 My wife and I were married in St Ives, and when our son was born, we moved down there for a year so I could focus on my writing.
 I didn’t start writing This, my second life, until some eight years later, but the foundations for it were laid during that year and during all the family holidays before it.

 About This, my second life